Jewish National Fund of Canada

 About Jewish National Fund of Canada:

 Founded in 1901, Jewish National Fund of Canada (JNF) is the Canadian branch of Jewish National Fund, working to develop the land and infrastructure of Israel.
-JNF is committed to reclaiming the Jewish homeland and to making Israel beautiful, strong, and peaceful.
+JNF is committed to building strong foundations for Israel’s communities.
 By 2007, Jewish National Fund owned 13% of the land in Israel, much of which is in the Negev area.
 The charity has planted over 240 million trees, turning 700,000 acres of desert into livable land.

-Recent News: January 4, 2019 CBC and other media report on Canadian donations to JNF Canada used to fund projects linked to Israeli military, which contravenes Canada's charity laws.
+On January 4, 2019 CBC and other media reported on Canadian donations to JNF Canada used to fund projects linked to Israeli military, which contravenes Canada's charity laws.

 My anchor